 If you aren’t familiar with the Chief and Squamish let me prepare you now for your new best friend.
 The chief is a steep, gorgeous rock, reminiscent of Half Dome, that reigns over the Squamish Valley.
 I loved that you could see it from everywhere I was in Squamish and had trouble parting with it after the week we spent in Squamish staring at its gorgeous striations of color and specks of green forest.
 Hiking it was just as amazing.
-While I don’t recommend taking little kids on this hike and it’s not for those scared of heights or in poor conditioning.
+I don’t recommend taking little kids on this entire hike (hiking just to first peak isn’t too bad–just a lot of stairs) and it’s not for those scared of heights or in poor conditioning.
 My recommendation for hiking it would be: Start at the campground and follow the signs taking you up the many hundreds of steps and along the path that leads you to third peak (the least impressive of the three).
 From here follow the signs towards second peak.
 You may feel like you lose the path when it gets to the rocks but don’t worry.
 There are little red and orange diamond signs posted on the trees every 50-100 feet and hiking on sticky granite domes is just part of the fun.
 Second peak was by far the best so take your time here to refuel while you take in the gorgeous views.
-Now for the real fun, when you descend down second peak it is totally safe but can feel a bit scary if you aren’t comfortable walking on these domes of rock. there will be a ladder to climb down and chain to assist you on narrow ledges.
-When you get to the bottom of second peak, look across the path a few feet to where the ladder is cemented into the rock.
+Now for the real fun, when you descend down second peak it is totally safe but can feel a bit scary if you aren’t comfortable walking on these domes of rock.
+There will be a ladder to climb down and chains to assist you on narrow ledges.
+While this When you get to the bottom of second peak, look across the path a few feet to where the ladder is cemented into the rock.
 This is the fastest way to first peak and looks scarier than it really is.
 There are two ladder segments each only about twenty feet long and then the rest is a path or some easy scrambling to the top.
 My son who is very scared of heights did it and says it’s not as bad as angels landing if that helps.
 From first peak follow the trail marked with orange alll the way down to the campground and then do my hip flexor yoga to offset how much stair stepping you just did!
 If you want to climb something easy with amazing views, hike the hour approach to the bottom of first peak and multi-pitch The Raven’s Castle.

 - Rock Climbing The Smoke Bluffs

 Besides the Chief, Squamish is most known for its rock climbing.
-We loved how easy it was to access the climbing in the smoke bluffs area.
+We loved how easy it was to access the climbing in the Smoke Bluffs area.
 The trails are well marked and there is even a nice playground there that my kids enjoyed while I got some harder climbs in.
-Most of the area is Trad but there are a few Sport routes and quite a few top rope areas making this truly a place for every level of climber.
+Most of the area is Trad but there are a few sport routes and quite a few top rope areas making this truly a place for every level of climber.

 - Backcountry Brewery